 Each Tuesday, Franklin’s Berry Farms community hosts a farmers’ market featuring strictly homegrown or handmade goods, and we can’t wait to see what they have in store for us this year!
 For updates on the reopening and growing season schedules, you can check the Berry Farms website.

 511 Woodland St., Nashville, TN 37206

-Located on the corner of 5th and Woodland, the East Nashville Farmers’ Market is a bustling scene with more than 40 vendors, including farmers, bakers, meat producers and artisans.
+Located on the corner of 5th and Woodland, the East Nashville Farmers’ Market is a bustling scene with more than 40 vendors, including farmers, bakers, meat producers, and artisans.
 “Our primary season runs up until the Tuesday before Thanksgiving so that customers can shop with their favorite local farmers for their big feast,” says Rebecah Boynton, who manages the market.
 After Thanksgiving, you can experience the Holiday Hygge Market, where they celebrate all things cozy and handmade to gear you up for Christmas.
-But in the meantime, check out the incredible assortment of goodies, from fresh trout to Lillian St. Bread‘s famous loaves.
-There’s even a new vendor this year who makes vegan pierogies!
+But in the meantime, check out the incredible assortment of goodies, from fresh trout and gulf shrimp to fresh peaches.
 So, bring your family, your own bags or basket, and your appetite.